S Corporation Definition - What Is an S Corporation?

 Managing payroll involves more than simply paying owners and employees.
 This process also requires tracking and recording non-salaried employees’ hours, calculating employees’ gross pay, determining deductions and credits, and withholding and paying taxes.
 It also requires additional bookkeeping and accounting tasks as well as filing and remitting tax payments to the IRS and the state.

-For more on what payroll involves and how to set it up for your business, read our guides on What Is Payroll? and How to Choose the Best Payroll Service for Your Business.
+For more on what payroll involves and how to set it up for your business, read our hiring guide and How to Choose the Best Payroll Service for Your Business.

 Recommended: Having a reliable and easy-to-use payroll service can save your S corp time and money.
 Fill out this form below to get started with Paychex’s payroll service.

 S Corp Taxes